FitrahHaque/TubeCast/README.md

 Upon success, you will see **a link pasted on the console.** \
 Now you can add this feed to a podcast app and listen to the audios.
 Wait a few minutes for it to be available.
 Internet Archive takes time to update.
 Convenience costs money :\(
 In the subsequent `sync` commands, the show will fetch the latest videos from the channel automatically.
-> Note: If you follow the show by the URL on your podcast app once, you don't need to do it everytime you update the url for any of the subsequent commands on this show, just like you'd expect!
+> Note: If you follow the show by the URL on your podcast app once, you don't need to do it everytime you update the url for any of the subsequent commands on this show, just like how you'd expect!
 ### 3. `add-video.sh`

 ```bash